-The qualitatively similar performances of all approximate EOM-CC methods and their improvement compared to that for G_0W_0 (∂ HF suggests that the precise details of screening are not important in molecules, and perhaps second-order exchange is more important.
-To test this, we also show the results of IPs and EAs calculated using the second-order Green's function (GF2); the mean error is large and negative, -0.38 eV for IPs and -0.19eV for EAs, which can be compared to the IP results of $G_0 W_0 @$ HF, + 0.26 eV.
-Remarkably, the P-EOM-MBPT2 approach, which has a cost essentially identical to that for GF2, reduces the mean error of the latter to only -0.08 eV.
+The qualitatively similar performance of all approximate EOM-CC methods and their improvement compared to $G_0 W_0$ @HF suggests that the precise details of screening are not important in molecules, and perhaps second-order exchange is more important.
+To test this, we also show the results of IPs and EAs calculated using the second-order Green's function (GF2); the mean error is large and negative, -0.38 eVfor IPs and -0.19 eV for EAs, which can be compared to the IP results of G_0W_0 @HF, +0.26 eV.
+Remarkably, the P-EOM-MBPT2 approach, which has essentially identical cost as GF2, reduces the mean error of the latter to only -0.08 eV.
 This result suggests that the combination of second-order exchange with a small amount of screening, beyond the second-order ring diagram, is important for quantitative accuracy.
 Given the extremely low cost, we identify P-EOM-MBPT2 as an attractive low-cost approach for IPs and EAs of larger molecules, with potential applications in the solid state.
 However, it must be kept in mind that the increased importance of screening in solids may preclude the success of perturbative approximations.

-5. CONCLUSIONS AND OUTLOOK
+V. CONCLUSIONS AND OUTLOOK

 To summarize, we have presented a diagrammatic, algebraic, and numerical evaluation of quasiparticle excitation energies predicted by EOM-CCSD, especially as compared to those of the GW approximation.
-Although the EOM-CCSD Green's function includes fewer ring diagrams than the GW approximation, we find that its inclusion of many more diagram (including ladders and exchange) produces excitation energies that are much more accurate than those from the GWapproximation.
-To completely encompass all GW diagrams requires the use of nonperturbative EOM-CCSDT.
+Although the EOM-CCSD Green's function includes fewer ring diagrams than the GW approximation, we find that its inclusion of many more diagrams - including ladders and exchange - produces excitation energies that are much more accurate than those from the GW approximation.
+To completely encompass all GW diagrams requires the use of non-perturbative EOM-CCSDT.

-We also investigated the accuracy of a number of cost-saving approximations to EOM-CCSD, many of which reduce the canonical scaling to N^5 (which could be further reduced through density-fitting79 or tensor hypercontraction80).
+We also investigated the accuracy of a number of costsaving approximations to EOM-CCSD, many of which reduce the canonical scaling to N^5 (which could be further reduced through density-fitting74 or tensor hypercontraction75).
 All CC-based approximations considered yield very small errors on average.
-For systems where screening is relatively unimportant, such as molecules or large band gap insulators, we identify P-EOM-MBPT2 as an accurate and inexpensive N^5 approach.
+For systems where screening is relatively unimportant, such as molecules or large band-gap insulators, we identify P-EOM-MBPT2 as an accurate and inexpensive N^5 approach.
 We attribute the success of P-EOM-MBPT2 to its exact treatment of screening and exchange through second order (as in GF2), combined with a small number of third-order diagrams.

 We anticipate that the framework and connections laid out here will aid future work on the GW approximation, through the identification of the most important excluded diagrams.
-With respect to IP/EA-EOM-CCSD calculations of band structures in solids,49 the present work motivates efforts to quantify the error induced by neglecting some of the non-TDA ring diagrams, which are conventionally thought to be crucial for screening in solids.
-In the same vein, the inclusion of triple excitations, perhaps even perturbatively, could be an important ingredient in recovering-and rigorously surpassing - RPA physics.
+With respect to IP/EA-EOM-CCSD calculations of band structures in solids,44 the present work motivates efforts to quantify the error induced by neglecting some of the non-TDA ring diagrams, which are conventionally thought to be crucial for screening in solids.
+In the same vein, the inclusion of triple excitations, perhaps even perturbatively, could be an important ingredient in recovering - and rigorously surpassing - RPA physics.